rezababaee/DNMF/README.md

 # DNMF

-The code of Discriminative Non-negative Matrix Factorization
+The code of Discriminative Non-negative Matrix Factorization.
+Please follow the instruction